kkdt/m2package/README.md

 # Quick Start

-> Note that the Gradle will remove `$HOME/.m2` so that you have a "fresh" local repository.
+> Note that Gradle will remove `$HOME/.m2` so that you have a "fresh" local repository.

 1. Ensure that you have Maven in your `PATH`